A diagram of many types of cells

 Although the brain has been an object of fascination for centuries, neurobiology as we know it originated with Santiago Ramon y Cajal’s magnificent descriptions and drawings of neurons in the late 1800s.
 His work, which spanned nearly every part of the nervous system of dozens of invertebrate and vertebrate species, set the field’s agenda for the next hundred years: the detailed analysis of single neurons, initially morphologically and later electrophysiologically.
 It was the first single-cell revolution.

 By the end of the 20th century, adherence to this single-cell agenda — coupled with advances in molecular methods, including biochemistry, molecular biology, immunochemistry and transgenesis — had revealed the basics of neuronal structure, function and development.
-Despite these transformative advances, however, it became increasingly clear that to truly understanding how the brain works — and how it fails in neurological and psychiatric diseases — would require new approaches.
+Despite these transformative advances, however, it became increasingly clear that to truly understand how the brain works — and how it fails in neurological and psychiatric diseases — would require new approaches.
 To make sense of circuit architecture and pinpoint cells that might be defective in brain diseases, for example, researchers would need to be able to study enough single neurons to classify them into types.
 That would require the capacity to analyze hundreds to thousands of single cells, preferably simultaneously.

 That has finally become possible, with the invention over the past 20 years of a series of massively parallel high-throughput single-cell methods.
 Today, researchers can molecularly profile cells using high-throughput single-cell and single-nucleus RNA sequencing (scRNA-seq and snRNA-seq).
 They can monitor neuronal activity with multi-electrode “neuropixel” type probes and genetically encoded calcium and voltage indicators.
 They can visualize neuronal structure and connectivity with serial-section electron microscopy or optically with super-resolution and expansion microscopy.
 In each case, they can assay hundreds to thousands of cells in parallel sufficiently quickly and inexpensively (relatively speaking) to classify and characterize neurons and unravel neural circuitry more comprehensively than ever before.